mhendrey/triton-translation-tutorial/Tutorial_1.md

 * --latency-threshold : Maximum time in ms a request should take
 * --max-threads : Number of threads to use to send the requests
 * --binary-search : Perform search between request-rate-range specified
-* --v : verbose mode gives more info
+* -v : verbose mode gives more info
 * --stability-percentage : Max. % diff between high & low latency for last 3 trials

 This will use a binary search to find what request rate the translate deployment can